 The News Roundup — Domestic

-The Biden administration rejected Trump’s claim of executive privilege in an attempt to block White House visitor logs from being released to the Jan.
-6 committee.
+The House Intelligence Committee is working on legislation to provide support for pro-Ukraine independence fighters.

-President Joe Biden told Ukrainian President Volodymyr Zelenskyy that the U.S. will respond “swiftly and decisively” if Russia invades the country.
+Following rumblings of a possibility of a trucker-led protest shutting down the D.C. beltway, 700 National Guard were approved for deployment in the area in an effort to deter the possibility.

-We cover the most important stories from around the country on the domestic portion of the News Roundup.
+We cover the most important stories from around the country on the News Roundup.

 Copyright 2022 WAMU 88.5.
 To see more, visit WAMU 88.5.